tensorpack/tensorpack/docs/tutorial/input-source.md

 		and TF `StagingArea` can help hide the "Copy to GPU" latency.
 		They are used by most examples in tensorpack.

+The benefits of using Python reader is obvious: it's __much much easier__.
+Reading data is a much more complicated and much less structured job than training a model.
-The benefits of using Python reader is obvious: it's much much easier to write Python to read different data format, handle corner cases in noisy data, preprocess, etc.
+You need to handle different data format, handle corner cases in noisy data, which all require logical operations, condition operations, loops, etc. These operations are __naturally not suitable__ for a graph computation framework.

+It only makes sense to use TF to read data, if your data is originally very clean and well-formated.
+You may want to write a script to clean your data, then you're almost writing a Python loader already!
+Think about it: it's a waste of time to write a Python script to transform from raw data to TFRecords, then a TF script to transform from TFRecords to tensors.
+The intermediate step (TFRecords) doesn't have to exist.

 ## InputSource